 Saturday 1 June 2019, 7.30pm

-Penultimate Press presents an album launch show for Triple Negative's Precious Waste in our Wake LP, plus a debut duo performance from two stalwarts of odd music, Daniel Löwenbrück (Rumpsti Pumsti/Tochnit Aleph) and Mark Harwood (Astor/Penultimate Press) and debut London performance from mysterious Manchester outfit Parlours.
+Penultimate Press presents a dual album launch show for Triple Negative's Precious Waste in our Wake LP, plus Sholto Dobie and Mark Harwood's (Astor/Penultimate Press) The Blue Horse CD along with debut London performance from mysterious Manchester outfit Parlours.

 Mark Harwood (b.
 Melbourne) is a London based performer and recording artist working with a variety of sonic and performative elements.
 Under the guise of Astor he deploys a wide variety of techniques including field recording, musique concrete and electronics resulting in works that are developed as a means of bypassing the cliches imbedded within these disparate worlds in order to coerce a sound world which is simultaneously contemporary, foreign and engaging.
 Astor takes a magnifying glass to reality and unfurls it into uncanny audio essays. .
 His live performances encompass a variety of procedures incorporating the immediate surrounds where improvised actions yield spontaneous results leaving both performer and audience in unexpected predicaments, a state of mild hypnosis and potentially even laughter.